patrickkfkan/imagefap-dl/README.md

   When downloading a gallery, the following flags specify which directory is to be included in the output directory structure:

-  u   Include directory for uploader of the gallery
+  u   Include directory for uploader of the gallery (note: does not apply when
+      uploader is anonymous)
   f   Include directory for folder containing the gallery (note: does not apply
       when downloading a single gallery)
   g   Include directory for the gallery itself